burzum/cakephp-payments-plugin/readme.md

 All of the following steps are considered as required to write a proper and as good as possible fail save and easy to use payment processor:

-* Your processer has to extend BasePaymentProcessor and use the interfaces as needed
+* Your processor has to extend BasePaymentProcessor and use the interfaces as needed
+* Your processor must not have any application specific or dependant code in it
 * You have to use set() to set values for the API / processor and validateValues() to check if all required values for a call are present
 * You have to use the Exceptions from the Payments plugin to encapsulate payment gateway API errors and payment processor issues
 * You have to map the payment statuses from the foreign APIs to the constants of the PaymentStatus class and return them instead the foreign statuses